The Top 10 Must See Waterfalls In Iceland

 You can view the falls from either side, although keen photographers should head to the east bank.
 Like Gullfoss (no.1), Godafoss is transformed during winter into a stunning, natural ice sculpture – spray turns to thickly textured frost on its cliffs, while plumes of water are transformed into columns of blue and white ice.
 Heavenly?
 Perhaps… but Godafoss actually gets its name from when lawspeaker Thorgeir Ljosvetningagodi made Christianity Iceland’s official religion in the year 1000 and threw his statues of pagan Norse gods into the waterfall.

-Falling for Godafoss: 7-night Northern Highlights self-drive
+See it for yourself on our 7-night Northern Highlights self-drive

 8. Dynjandi: West Fjords